gabrielrowan/SQL-File-Aggregator/README.md

 ### Input Files (required)

 *   `--input_files`
-*   List of `.sql` to read from within the specified read file path
+*   List of `.sql` files to read from within the specified read file path